ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel.md

 ```
 {: pre}

-NODE1 restarts.
+NODE1 stops.

-After the node is running, start the cluster on NODE1 again.
+Activate NODE2, then start the cluster on the node.

 On NODE1, run the following command.